-The Department of Energy (DOE)'s Office of Science (SC) hereby announces its continuing interest in receiving grant applications for support of work in the following program areas: Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, and Nuclear Physics.
+The Office of Science (SC) of the Department of Energy hereby announces its continuing interest in receiving grant applications for support of work in the following program areas: Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, and Nuclear Physics.
 On September 3, 1992, DOE published in the Federal Register the Office of Energy Research Financial Assistance Program (now called the Office of Science Financial Assistance Program), 10 CFR 605, as a Final Rule, which contained a solicitation for this program.
 Information about submission of applications, eligibility, limitations, evaluation and selection processes and other policies and procedures are specified in 10 CFR 605.

-This FOA, DE-FOA-0001820, is our annual, broad, open solicitation that covers all of the research areas in SC and is open throughout the Fiscal Year.
+This FOA (DE-FOA-0001968) is our annual, broad, open solicitation that covers all of the research areas in the Office of Science and is open throughout the Fiscal Year.

-This FOA will remain open until March 1, 2019, 11:59 PM Eastern Time, or until it is succeeded by another issuance, whichever occurs first.
-This annual FOA DE-FOA-0001820 succeeds FOA DE-FOA-0001664, which was published October 1, 2016.
+This FOA will remain open until October 31, 2019, 11:59 PM Eastern Time, or until it is succeeded by another issuance, whichever occurs first.
+This annual FOA (DE-FOA-0001968) succeeds FOA DE-FOA-0001820, which was published May 25, 2018.